 ERF are intended for early career researchers who do not have an academic position.

-Applicants who have applied for the UKRI Future Leaders Fellowships can also apply for an ERF but cannot hold two fellowships which fund their working time simultaneously.
+Applicants who have applied for the UKRI Future Leaders Fellowships can also apply for an ERF but cannot hold two fellowships that fund their working time simultaneously.

-Applicants who apply for an ERF in the 2021 to 2022 round cannot apply for a Stephen Hawking Fellowship round two.
+Applicants who apply for an ERF in the 2022 to 2023 round cannot apply for a Stephen Hawking Fellowship.

-Each fellowship will last for five years, with 10 being offered in the 2021 to 2022 round.
+Each fellowship will last for five years.
 The aim is to support future scientific leaders to establish a strong, independent research programme.

 Fellows should refer to the STFC ERF guidance on terms and conditions, including information on the scheme features during the tenure of their awards.